tangledhelix/dotfiles/README.md

 I periodically change the Vim bundles I use.
 There are two update tasks for Vim.
 The first updates the bundles from their repositories.

-    ./install.pl vim:update
+    ./install.pl update:vim

 The second cleans up any bundles which are no longer known.
+(Note that `update:vim` will run the cleanup before doing the update step.)

+    ./install.pl cleanup:vim

+You can refresh the zsh environment with

-    ./install.pl vim:cleanup
+    ./install.pl update:zsh